 Wally has served as musical contractor and recording artist for Kindermusik International for their musical curriculum CDs, which are used worldwide.
 Wally is also visible on the Motown, Summit, EMI, Rockhouse and New Moon record labels as a recording artist.
 He has also served on the jazz studies faculty at UNC-Chapel Hill from 2001 to 2004.
 Wally spent 14 years, from 2000 to 2013, as a member and the executive director of the North Carolina Jazz Repertory Orchestra.
 He is a co-founding member and Administrative Director of The Piedmont Triad Jazz Orchestra, North Carolina's newest, most exciting and unique big band.
 Wally is on faculty at Gardner-Webb University as Instructor of Jazz Studies.

 In 2001, Wally was featured on the cover and in an article and interview in Saxophone Journal, the leading magazine spotlighting the best saxophone players in the world.
 (Click HERE to read the interview).

 Today, in addition to owning and operating Wally West Music Resource, Wally works for the City of Greensboro through City Arts and The Music Center as the conductor of the Greensboro Youth Jazz Ensemble.
 He also serves as music director and project coordinator for the John Coltrane Jazz Workshop in High Point, NC, sponsored by the High Point Arts Council.
 It was in 2006 when Wally won the Mayor's Award for Teaching Excellence highlighting his gift of working with young jazz musicians at the John Coltrane Jazz Workshop.
 Wally’s experience in both performance and instruction has him called upon as an adjudicator and clinician for high school and college jazz festivals.
 Wally also serves on the Board of Advisors at the Guilford Technical Community College School of Entertainment Technology.

 Wally's wife Cathy is the Coordinator of Music and Arts at Christ United Methodist Church in Greensboro, where they are members.
 They have a 19-year-old son, Aaron, a Music Industry Studies Major with a concentration in Recording and Production at Appalachian State University.
-Last, but certainly not least, are the family doggies - Foster, a mixed-breed pooch, and Sonny, a wire-haired dachshund.
+Last, but certainly not least, is the family dog - Sonny, a wire-haired dachshund.